Four Seasons: My Japanese Embroidery Phase IV posted on June 30 2015 in embroidery, Japanese Embroidery 11 Comments

 As some of you know, I've been studying Japanese Embroidery for several years.
 I recently finished this piece, and it just came back from the framer, so I thought I would share the images with you!

 As you can see, the subject of the piece is a bouquet of flowers in a wrapper.
-This was stitched under the instruction of my Japanese Embroidery teacher, Deb Bowers of Hyde Park, New York.
-I've been studying with her for several years and her class is very informative and a lot of fun!
 The design is from the Japanese Embroidery Center from Atlanta.
 I kept everything the same except I switched out a few stronger colors for more muted versions.

 Detail of Iris